While using Eventing Service, the following terminologies are used.

 Application log location The directory path to the log file for the application or the Function specific log messages named [function_name].log.
-The Function designer uses log() statments to write to this file in addition it will also record some Function specific system level errors.
+The Function designer uses log() statements to write to this file in addition it will also record some Function specific system level errors.
 In the UI when "Log" is selected these files are combined across all Eventing nodes and displayed.
-This value is read-only and set at systemm initilization time and can not be subsequently changed.
+This value is read-only and set at system initialization time and cannot be subsequently changed.

-N1QL Consistency: The default consistency level of N1QL statements in the handler.
+N1QL Consistency: The default consistency level of N1QL statements in the Eventing Function.
 This controls the consistency level for N1QL statements, but can be set on a per statement basis.
 The valid values are

 None(the default) and

-Workers: Workers the number of worker processes to be started for the handler.
-Allows the handler to be scaled up (or vertical scaling).
+Workers: Workers the number of worker processes to be started for the Eventing Function.
+Allows the Eventing Function to be scaled up (or vertical scaling).
 Each worker process supports two fixed threads of execution, however this setting is limited to a maximum of 64 for system optimization purposes.
 The system automatically generates a warning message if the number of workers exceeds a set threshold based upon cluster resources, however, in this case the handler can still be deployed.
-The minimum value is 1 (the default) and the recomended maximum is 64.
+The minimum value is 1 (the default) and the recommended maximum is 64.
 In most cases the maximum should be the number of vCPUs.

-Language compatibility: The language version of the handler for backward compatibility.
+Language compatibility: The language version of the Eventing Function for backward compatibility.